The fate of local order in topologically frustrated spin chains: Example: Cluster-Ising models

 where $\ket{0}=\ket{\uparrow\uparrow...\uparrow}$ is the state of all spin up and the vacuum for Jordan-Wigner fermions, satisfying $c_j\ket{0}=0$.
 The vacuum states $\ket{0^+}$ and $\ket{0^-}$ both have, by construction, parity $\Pi^z=+1$.
 The parity requirements in \eqref{supp_Hamiltonian_2} imply that the eigenstates of $H$ belonging to the $\Pi^z=-1$ sector are of the form $a_{q_1}^\dagger a_{q_2}^\dagger...a_{q_{m}}^\dagger\ket{0^-}$ with $q_i\in\Gamma^-$ and $m$ odd, while $\Pi^z=+1$ eigenstates are of the same form but with $q_i\in\Gamma^+$, $m$ even and the vacuum $\ket{0^+}$ used.
 It is important to stress that the total quasi-momentum of these Hamiltonian eigenstates is also the momentum of the states that generates lattice translations, i.e. the action of translation operator $T$ on these states acts as a phase factor

-This follows from Theorem 1 in the Supplementary Material of \cite{mari2020frustration}.
+This follows from Theorem 1 in the Supplementary Material of \cite{Maric2020CP}.
 The identification of the quasi-momentum from the exact solution with the momentum allows us to draw a connection between the general results of this work and the exactly solvable cluster models.

-Because of the $SU(2)$ symmetry of the model, having constructed the states of one sector, say $\Pi^z=-1$, the states of the other sector can be constructed also by applying the parity operator $\Pi^x$ (or $\Pi^y$), as in \cite{mari2019frustration,mari2020frustration} and as discussed in the main text.
+Because of the anticommuting parity symmetries of the model, having constructed the states of one sector, say $\Pi^z=-1$, the states of the other sector can be constructed also by applying the parity operator $\Pi^x$ (or $\Pi^y$), as in \cite{Maric2019,Maric2020CP} and as discussed in the main text.
 Namely, if $\ket{\psi}$ is the eigenstate of $H$ with $\Pi^z=-1$ then $\Pi^x\ket{\psi}$ is also the eigenstate, with the same energy, but with $\Pi^z=+1$.

 From our construction of the eigenstates we see, in particular, that the ground states of the model \eqref{Hamiltonian_n} are the states $a_q^\dagger\ket{0^-}$ and $\Pi^x a_q^\dagger\ket{0^-}$ for all momenta $q\in\Gamma^-$ that minimize the energy \eqref{energies n}.
 Note that in the studied parameter region $\lambda\in(-1,1)$ the energy of every mode $q\in\Gamma^-$ is positive.
-A consequence of this fact is that the system is gapless, with the energy gap above the ground state closing as $1/N^2$, a phenomenology analogous to that of Refs. \cite{mari2019frustration,mari2020frustration,Dong2016,Giampaolo2018}.
+A consequence of this fact is that the system is gapless, with the energy gap above the ground state closing as $1/N^2$, a phenomenology analogous to that of Refs. \cite{Maric2019,Maric2020CP,Dong2016,Giampaolo2018}.

 Determining the ground states, their momenta and the ground state degeneracy becomes, thus, a matter of finding the modes $q\in\Gamma^-$ with minimal energy.
 From \eqref{energies n} we see that the modes $q\in\Gamma^-$ with minimal energy are, for $\lambda\in(0,1)$, those that minimize $\cos[(n+2)q]$, and, for $\lambda\in(-1,0)$, those that maximize $\cos[(n+2)q]$.
 The number of such momenta is given by the theorem which is the subject of the next section.
 Denoting by $g=\gcd(N,n+2)$ the greatest common divisor of $N$ and $n+2$, from the theorem it follows that the number of modes minimizing the energy is $2g$ and $g$ for $\lambda\in(0,1)$ and $\lambda\in(-1,0)$ respectively.
 Taking into account the two-fold degeneracy between different parity sectors, we conclude that the ground state degeneracy is $4g$ and $2g$ for $\lambda\in(0,1)$ and $\lambda\in(-1,0)$ respectively.